codejoncode/congenial-fortnight/Holloway_Algorithm_Implementation.md

 The Holloway Algorithm implementation provides enterprise-grade technical analysis capabilities for forex trading systems.
 By separating directional prediction from candle size prediction and implementing comprehensive signal processing, the system achieves improved accuracy and robustness.

 The modular architecture allows for easy extension and customization, while the comprehensive feature set provides deep market insights for algorithmic trading strategies.
+The October 2025 release formalizes complete PineScript parity, ensuring nothing from the original Holloway specification is missing when models retrain.

 ## Lean Six Sigma Roadmap to 85% Directional Accuracy